quantumdude836/BugsDecomp/README.md

 In order to register functions to be patched, the header file `CodePatch.h` provides the macros `PATCH_CODE_1_0` and `PATCH_CODE_1_6` to register patches for version 1.0 and 1.6, respectively.
 These macros MUST be used at the global scope to be registered/applied properly!
+For convenience, there's also a `PATCH_CODE` macro for registering the same function for both versions (but with potentially different addresses).

 Decompiled functions do not follow any sort of strict naming conventions, as there's no knowledge of the original function names (other than a macro or